Blujuse/Spaceship-Swarms/README.md

 #  Spaceship Shooters
 ![Game Image](GithubImages/GameImage.png)

-Spaceship swarms is a game build in SDL using C++, take piot in a spaceship and destroy asteroids, but there are aliens attacking!
+Spaceship shooters is a game built in SDL using C++, take piot in a spaceship and destroy asteroids, but there are aliens attacking!
 How long can you survive be the alien assault?

 Features: